 Greater Control

-With private APIs, you have full control over who can access your API and how it is used, ensuring alignment with your business goals.
+Private APIs give you full control over how they are used, ensuring consistency and alignment with your business goals.

 Limited Innovation